 Workout Apps and Compatibility

-When checking out, you have the option of adding a one-year, two-year, or three-year iFit membership to your purchase.
-This will increase the price, but will save you money in the long run compared to paying a monthly membership fee. iFit offers over 16,000 different workouts that are constantly updated—both live and on-demand classes, with strength, running and hiking options.
+When checking out, you can add a one-year, two-year, or three-year iFit membership to your purchase.
+This will increase the initial price but save you money in the long run compared to paying a monthly membership fee. iFit offers a growing list of over 16,000 different workouts in a live and on-demand fashion consisting of strength, running, and hiking options.

 The iFit app allows you to track your stats as you go, but you will need WiFi to run iFit.
-If you don’t want to pay for the iFit membership after your free year (or month, depending on your purchase option) is up, you can always utilize the manual setting to create your own workouts.
-At the end of the day though, this treadmill is meant to be used with iFit for a more integrated experience.
+If you don’t want to pay for the iFit membership after your free trial is up, you can always utilize the manual setting to create your own workouts.
+At the end of the day, this treadmill is meant to be used with iFit for a more integrated experience.

 In addition to the $39 monthly iFit membership plan, you have three different options.
 The one-year membership will run you around $400, the two-year plan is about $700, and the three-year membership plan is about $900.
 The cool thing is that you can add up to four other profiles under your account to split the payments up with any friends or family.